jaiveer67/Blackjack/BUGS.md

 Dealer hand shows a bit too quickly on player blackjack

-if split hands and first hand has soft total, it shows both options even if it is 11/21 until 2nd hand is done, also still gives player option to hit (with 2 aces

-11/21 hands flash 11/21 for a second before becoming 21)
+if 2nd hand of split is 21 then makes extra card sound, and weird things happen with display, only if player hits to get 21, not if it is 21 after the split